 For more information on penalties and defenses for selling Spice in Nevada, please see our article: Nevada's drug sales law, N.R.S.
 453.321.

-Possession and sale of fake marijuana is also prohibited under the United States Controlled Substances Act (“CSA”), 21 U.S.C.
+Possession and sale of fake marijuana are also prohibited under the United States Controlled Substances Act (“CSA”), 21 U.S.C.
 811.

 Under the CSA, possession of synthetic cannabinoids is punishable by: